 Kate Mullin Educator Award 2022

-This year’s winners of the Kate Mullin Educator Award are a two-way teaching team who were the outstanding nominees and are very much appreciated by their colleagues and community – Ed Shaw and Marilyn Daylight from Purnululu School at Frog Hollow, Ord River.
+The 2022 winners of the Kate Mullin Educator Award were a two-way teaching team who were the outstanding nominees and are very much appreciated by their colleagues and community – Ed Shaw and Marilyn Daylight from Purnululu School at Frog Hollow, Ord River.

-Ed and Marilyn, together with the students in the Primary Class, have created an inclusive, positive learning environment based on trust, that encourages academic challenge.
+Ed and Marilyn, together with the students in the Primary Class, had created an inclusive, positive learning environment based on trust, that encouraged academic challenge.